jackli100/extract_and_put_cq/README.md

 pip install -r requirements.txt
 ```

-`calc_area.py` reads `0615.xlsx`, cleans up the sixth column (column F) and converts any numeric strings to floats.
-Cells containing non-numeric text are ignored.
-The script then prints the total sum of the numeric values.
+`calc_area.py` automatically converts the sixth column (column F) of `0615.xlsx`
+to integers before computing the sum.
+Any cells that cannot be parsed as numbers
+are ignored.
+Run the script after installing the requirements to see the total
+area value printed to the console.